aaaasmile/AndroSolitario/Readme.md

 # AndroSolitario

-This is the andorid porting of the incredible SDL2 project https://github.com/aaaasmile/Solitario.
+This is the Android porting of the incredible SDL2 project https://github.com/aaaasmile/Solitario.